rust-lang/surveys/surveys/2024-annual-survey/questions.md

 > **justification**
 >
 > This question gathers data on the communities perceptions of certain aspects of Rust at this point in time.

-### Do you think that unimplemented (or nightly only) features should be stabilised in Rust?

-Type: select one (optional)

-- I think that unimplemented features should be stabilised [`NEXT`](#which-unimplemented-or-nightly-only-features-are-you-looking-for-to-be-stabilized)
-- I wish the Rust project to not add major new features (or slow down the pace of development) [`NEXT`](#which-of-these-problems-do-you-recall-encountering-within-the-last-year)

-> **justification**
->
-> We want to find out if people prefer stability and fewer changes, or if they want to see more features being stabilized.

 ### Which unimplemented or (nightly only) features are you looking for to be stabilized?